-Mark Mason enters his fifth season at the helm of the York Revolution in 2017.
-With 283 victories through his first four years, Mason is the winningest manager in Revolution history, now 46 wins ahead of his predecessor, Andy Etchebarren.
+Mark Mason enters his eighth season at the helm of the York Revolution in 2020.
+Mason is the winningest manager in Revolution history.

-The longest-tenured manager in club history, Mason also enters his eighth overall season on the staff in 2017, matching Enohel Polanco for longest-tenured staff member in club history.
+The longest-tenured manager in club history, Mason also enters his 11th overall season on the staff in 2020, matching Enohel Polanco for longest-tenured staff member in club history.